ohohlfeld/itc36/workshop.md

 ## 2025 International Workshop on Network Calculus

 Description: Network calculus is a versatile methodology for the queueing analysis of resource-sharing systems.
 It can deal with problems that are fundamentally hard for alternative methodologies, using bounds rather than striving for exact solutions.
-The high modeling power of network calculus has been used in several important network engineering applications such as time sensitive networks, wireless sensor networks and Systems-on-Chip.
-The goal of this workshop is to bring together researchers with an interest in the theory of network calculus as well as those who want to apply existing results in new applications.
+The high modeling power of network calculus has been used in several important network engineering applications such as time sensitive networks, wireless networks and systems/networks-on-chip.
+The goal of this workshop is to bring together researchers with an interest in the theory of network calculus as well as those who want to apply and/or extend existing network calculus results in new applications.
 The workshop will serve to promote the network calculus theory to researchers with an interest in applied queueing models for data communication.

 More information about the workshop can be found at the workshop webpage: <{{site.conference-domain}}/woneca>